Katy French: Early life

 French was born in Basel, Switzerland, to parents Janet (from Britain) and John French (from Australia).
 She moved with her family to Ireland aged two, briefly living in the Sandyford area before settling in Enniskerry, County Wicklow, and later to Stillorgan, County Dublin.
-French attended Alexandra College in Milltown, Dublin, from the age seven.
+French attended Alexandra College in Milltown, Dublin, from the age of seven.
 While still in school she worked part-time as a hostess at the Dublin branch of the Planet Hollywood restaurant chain.

 Career

 Katy French studied psychology and marketing before working for the Assets Modelling Agency and later writing articles for several Dublin magazines and newspapers.
 She represented Sony Ericsson and Suzuki among many other brands, becoming more famous in 2007 as a result of her fiancé, restaurateur Marcus Sweeney, ending their relationship in a very public fashion after French was photographed for a lingerie shoot for the Sunday Independent in his restaurant in January of that year.
 As a result of this publicity, her image appeared more regularly in daily Irish tabloid newspapers and she made numerous television appearances on shows such as RTÉ's The Podge and Rodge Show in April 2007 and Tubridy Tonight a week before her death.
 French was known for deliberately courting controversy to promote her career.
 On Tubridy Tonight she spoke of her appearance on Celebrities Go Wild as well as her relationship break up with Sweeney.
 Mention was also made of her birthday party which she was to celebrate the following week, having missed her birthday due to Celebrities Go Wild.
 Host Ryan Tubridy was invited to the event.
 Footage was shown of the charity single "Down in the Bog" which was to be released as a Christmas single.
 She worked for several Irish charities including Our Lady's Children's Hospital, Crumlin and GOAL in Calcutta, India.
 She wrote a column for Social & Personal magazine.

-In an interview with Hot Presss Jason O'Toole, she said that she would consider having an abortion if she became pregnant during the peak of her career, a controversial statement in Ireland where abortion was at that time effectively illegal, and that she loved fur despite being a "massive animal lover".
+In an interview with Hot Presss Jason O'Toole, she said that she would consider having an abortion if she became pregnant during the peak of her career, and that she loved fur despite being a "massive animal lover".
 She also aired her religious beliefs (she was a member of the Church of England but also practised Catholicism) and spoke highly of Islam and her Muslim friends saying, "When you read the Koran, you realise that Islam is a beautiful religion".
 In the same interview she was asked if she had ever used cocaine and denied ever having done so.
 In November 2007, French told an Irish tabloid that she had used cocaine, but had stopped.
 A week before she died, she celebrated her 24th birthday with celebrity and media friends.